B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Overview/Overview.rst

 Description
 -----------

 The `SchemaRefinery` is a comprehensive toolkit designed for refining and managing genomic schemas.
-It provides a suite of modules for various tasks such as identifying paralogous loci, downloading genomic assemblies, and adapting loci into standardized schemas.
+It provides a suite of modules for various tasks such as identifying paralogous and spurious loci, downloading genomic assemblies, annotating shcemas and adapting loci into standardized schemas.

+This toolkit is suited for manage and processed schemas created using chewBBACA or other tools.
+Features like the annotation a refining modules are useful for better understand the information contained in the schema, which makes the creation of a more polish and useful schema for later reference.

 Dependencies
 ------------